 Now, let us state our main results and their consequences more precisely.

 \begin{Theo} $(1)$ Let $R$ be a field, $c$ and $d$ be square matrices over $R$ (may have different sizes).
-Suppose that the minimal polynomial of either $c$ or $d$ over $R$ is separable.
 Then the centralizer matrix algebra of $c$ and the centralizer matrix algebra of $d$ are stably equivalent if and only if the matrices $c$ and $d$ are $S$-equivalent.

 $(2)$ All algebras stably equivalent to a centralizer matrix algebra over a field have the same number of non-isomorphic, non-projective simple modules. \end{Theo}